Hood ornament: Origin

+Teague brought back a hood ornament for the top-of-the-line AMC Ambassador cars because of the "good feeling" they provide to the owners "or at least a reminder of the money spent on the car."
+Others in the auto industry, such as Dick Macadam, a chief stylist at Chrysler hold the view that hood ornaments provide an aiming point for centering, "possibly making for easier and safer car handling."

 Legal restrictions

-Restrictions to the fitting of ornaments on the front of vehicles have been introduced in some jurisdictions.
-Projecting decorative designs on the hood may increase the risk of injury to pedestrians in the case of an accident.
+Restrictions to fitting ornaments on the front of vehicles have been introduced in some jurisdictions.
+Projecting decorative designs on the hood may increase the risk of injury to pedestrians during a collision.

 Regulations introduced in the United States for the 1968 model year vehicles meant the disappearance of fixed stand-up hood ornaments, as well as spinner wheel protrusions.
-Later versions featured flexibly mounted (spring-loaded) stand-up hood ornaments designed to fold without breaking on impact, such as on the 1974 AMC Ambassador, 1980 Ford Thunderbird and on the 1986 Jeep Wagoneer (SJ).
+Later versions featured flexibly mounted (spring-loaded) stand-up hood ornaments designed to fold without breaking on impact, such as on the 1973 Ford Thunderbird, 1974 AMC Ambassador, and on the 1986 Jeep Wagoneer (SJ).